lsu-ddem/LSU-Pathways-Main/content/project/Middle School/index.md

 #   focal_point: Smart
 ---

 While the Louisiana Department of Education (LDOE) STEM Pathways are designed for students in 9th-12th grade, LSU recognizes the need to create a pipeline for success beginning elementary and middle school.
-There are several opportunities for middle school students to get involved with the LSU STEM Pathways before 9th grade.
+There are several opportunities for middle school students to get involved with the LSU STEM Pathways before 9th grade: middle school courses for high school credit, middle school courses for middle school credit, and middle school STEM modules.
+Each of the middle school offerings seeks to empower teachers with the tools and training they need to effectively engage all students in STEM-driven, project-based learning while also meeting their curricular needs.

 <br>